Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/get-started.md

 - `scale` props use a [tight spring](/api/spring).
 - All other props use a [tween](/api/tween).

 These animations have been selected to create snappy and playful interfaces.
+Physical motion uses `spring` to maintain velocity between animations.

-In the near future, it will be possible to affect these animations by using properties to describe the **characteristics** of the interface.
+In the near future, it will be possible to affect these default animations by using properties to describe the **characteristics** of the interface.

-However, there's plenty of situations where we need greater control.
+However, there will always be situations where we need greater control.
 For that, we can define [custom transitions](/pose/learn/custom-transitions).